Home » Indian Polity » Appointment of High Court Judges

 • SC collegium has the power to reject the names recommended by the High Court collegium.

-• Decision of Union government:
+• Decision of the Union government:

-• After due deliberations on such names, the union cabinet advises the President to appoint such persons as judges in the High Court.
+• After due deliberations on such names, the Union Cabinet advises the President to appoint such persons as judges in the High Court.

 Did You Know?

-• The strength of the HC judges is determined by the President, whereas in the case of the SC it is determined by Parliament.
+• The strength of the HC judges is determined by the President, whereas in the case of the SC, it is determined by Parliament.

 • Unlike the Supreme Court, there is no provision for the appointment of a distinguished jurist as a High Court judge.